-- 200% of annualized base compensation and average bonus for the two years preceding the change; and - Company premium contributions for the COBRA continuation period.
+- An amount equal to 200% of annualized base compensation and the average bonus paid for the two years preceding the change; and - Company premium contributions for the COBRA continuation period.

-This amount is payable in a lump sum promptly after separation (or six months thereafter if necessary to comply with Code Section 409A and applicable regulations promulgated thereunder).
-If the value of all benefits and payments due in connection with a change in control are subject to the excise tax on excess parachute payments imposed under Section 4999 of the Code, the benefits and payments will be reduced to the extent necessary to avoid the imposition of the tax.
+If the value of all benefits and payments due to Messrs.
+Chapman, Waycaster or Ross in connection with a change in control is deemed to constitute a parachute payment and subject any of them to the excise tax imposed under Section 4999 of the Code, his benefits and payments will be reduced to the extent necessary to avoid the imposition of the tax.

 Separation and Change in Control Payments.
 The following table quantifies the separation and change in control payments described above.
-In each circumstance, we have assumed separation on December 31, 2013.
+In each circumstance, we have assumed separation on December 31, 2014.